search ]

 In Conclusion

-The Mailchimp for WordPress plugin is undoubtedly the most powerful and best plugin for managing forms that interface with MailChimp on WordPress sites, offering many diverse options.
-You can modify the functionality of the plugin through hooks, and you can also play with JavaScript Events that the plugin provides…
+The Mailchimp for WordPress plugin is the most powerful plugin for managing Mailchimp forms on WordPress sites.
+You can modify its functionality through hooks and play with the JavaScript Events it provides.

 If you have any questions or comments, feel free to share with us, as always… Wishing you lots of subscribers! 🙂